tvst/notionlit/README.md

 (If you need other Python packages, add them to your `requirements.txt`)

-One more thing: let's say you want to execute Python code, but don't want to polute your Notion page with too much ugly code.
+One more thing: let's say you want to execute Python code, but don't want to pollute your Notion page with too much ugly code.
 There's a hack for that.
-Just put the code inside an expander **without a title.**
+Just put the code inside an expander **without a title or with a title equal to "Code".**

 # What's supported